How Much Can I Get in a Personal Injury Settlement? Examples of Settlements

 Every case is different, but let’s walk through some personal injury settlement examples to get a better idea of how much you can receive.

-Relatively Minor Injuries
+Settlements for Relatively Minor Injuries

 Melissa is walking through a grocery store when she slips and falls on some liquid that has been spilled in one of the aisles.
 She sprains her back and suffers a deep bruise on her arm when she falls to the floor.